Stephen G. Evans

 Biography

-As an expert in hazard assessment and risk analysis of these phenomena, his research has taken him to many countries in Europe, North Africa, Asia, and the Americas (including Italy, Russia, Iran, Tajikistan, Algeria, the Philippines, Japan, China, Peru, El Salvador, United States and Canada).
+As an expert in hazard assessment and risk analysis of these phenomena, his research has taken him to countries in Europe, North Africa, Asia, and the Americas (including Italy, Russia, Iran, Tajikistan, Algeria, the Philippines, Japan, China, Peru, El Salvador, United States and Canada).

 Research Interests

-• Engineering Geology: geology in the design and performance of engineering works
+• Engineering geology: geology in the design and performance of engineering works

 • Geospatial modelling, advanced remote sensing techniques and the use of Geographical Information Systems (GIS)